Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-09-01-second-post.md

 plt.legend(loc = 'best')
 ```
 <center>
 {% include image.html url="/assets/images/sigmoid_uncertainty/basic_plot.png" description="The true sigmoid is in blue.
 Adding Gaussian noise I created the data points.
 Using the data point in the 'past' I fit the orange sigmoid curve.
-The goal is to use the orange curve to predict the shape of the true sigmoid in the 'future'." %}
+The goal is to use the orange curve to predict the shape of the true sigmoid in the 'future'.
+As we can see here, the fit is not good for the future as explained by Constance Crozier in her post." %}
 </center>

 ## Percentile interval when we know the noise distribution  <a name='First_method'></a>